-0 5

 Mammoth Mono Total

 Lakes County Funding

 RPA \$1,000 \$5,000 \$6,000

 Total \$6,000

-200.3 - Multi Modal Planning (WE 900-12-0) RPA FundedUnused: Reserved for future needs
+200.3 Multi Modal Planning (WE 900-12-0) RPA Funded

-(Previously Completed - Updates to Town of Mammoth Lakes Mobility Hub Study and Studies Needed to Support Transit and Project Development) Purpose: Development of multi modal transportation plans for the TOML and County.
+Purpose: Development of multi-modal transportation plans for the TOML and County.
 Examples include Mobility Element, Mobility Hub, Walk Bike Ride, and other programs.
 This would also include updates to the TOML transportation model.
 These plans and models would provide for coordinated development programs that include housing, transit, bike, and pedestrian transportation facilities.